 BNEF projects exponential growth in what it calls 'behind-the-meter' storage - batteries supporting solar energy systems and demand balancing in homes and commercial buildings.
-Globally, this use of batteries could grow from 400 megawatthours today to 760 gigawatt-hours by 2040.35 job creation.
+Globally, this use of batteries could grow from 400 megawatthours today to 760 gigawatt-hours by 2040.

+Clean Energy Jobs: The clean energy sector is also breaking barriers when it comes to job creation.
 The International Renewable Energy Agency reported that 2015 saw clean energy jobs surpass oil and gas for the first time.
 The global clean energy workforce grew 5 percent in 2015 to reach 8.1 million workers, and is expected to triple to 24 million by 2030.36